 You’ll see it after you press Print in the app, but before you’re prompted to press the glowing button on your Glowforge.
-As part of the warning, you’ll see highlights in the areas of your print where the design concentrates a lot of laser energy.
+The App will highlight areas where the design concentrates a lot of laser energy.

 It looks something like this:

-If you see a Printscan warning and press the Print button without changing your settings (or your design), you might get charring, discoloration, or material damage because of the high concentration of laser energy.
-The best idea is to double-check your settings and your design.
+If you see this warning and press the Print button without changing your settings (or your design), you might get charring, discoloration, or material damage.
+You should double-check your settings and your design.
 For example, you might have double lines, or tiny lines you can remove.

 What to do